Artemisia filifolia: Ecosystem

 Sand sagebrush ecosystems are important habitat types for many animals.
 Prairie dogs build towns in sandy sage grassland, and when they abandon them, burrowing owls move in.
 Sage grouse live in sand sagebrush, though they prefer big sagebrush.
 Some animals eat the seeds, such as lesser prairie chickens and scaled quail.
 Lesser prairie chickens also use it for cover and nesting purposes.
 Extensive removal of sand sagebrush has been shown to reduce the diversity and abundance of breeding birds in the habitat.

 Despite its importance in numerous ecosystems, this sagebrush can become a troublesome weed.
 One method of control is burning, then placing livestock where they will graze the new sprouts as they come up.
 It is also controlled with herbicides and mowing.

 Commercial use

 Sand sagebrush seed is sold commercially.
-It is sometimes used for revegetation efforts on rangeland and coal fields.
+It is sometimes used for revegetation efforts on rangeland and coalfields.
 The Navajo had several uses for the plant.
 It was used medicinally and for ritual purposes.
 Being quite soft, it was used as toilet paper.